Course Content

 RESEARCH PROJECT

-The final term will focus on a research project undertaken for a 12-14 week period.
-Projects will be offered by academic research groups and affiliatedclinical supervisors in Oxford.
-You will have a named supervisor with experience in supervision of postgraduate students.
-You will produce a writtendissertation based on your research project of 10,000- 12,000 words.
-During your research project, you will be embedded within the research groups in the Centre for Human Genetics (CHG) and other institutes, giving you the opportunity to work alongside experienced post-graduate and post- doctoral research staff.
+The final term will focus on a research project, offered by academic research groups and affiliated clinical supervisors in Oxford.
+During your research project, you will be embedded within the research groups in the Centre for Human Genetics (CHG) and other institutes, giving you the opportunity to work alongside experienced post-graduate and post-doctoral research staff.
+You will be supported by a named supervisor with postgraduate supervision experience and will produce a written dissertation based on your research project.

 ACADEMIC AND RESEARCH SKILLS